shrobonbharui/ToDoList_FE/README.md

-# TO-DO LIST:-
+# TO-DO LIST
 The project called "To-Do List" is a web application that enables users to efficiently organize and handle their task lists.
-Developed with HTML, CSS and JavaScript this application offers an user friendly interface, for adding, managing and marking tasks as completed.
+This application offers an user friendly interface, for adding, managing, marking and delete tasks as completed.
-# Features :-
+# Features
    ### 1.Added Task:-
    If you add any task in this app, then you write the task in the input box and press the add button.
    ### 2.Complite Task:-